PhilHacks/Elevator-App-MySQL/README.md

 ### **1. Project Overview**

 - **Project Name:** ElevatorApp
 - **Description:** ElevatorApp is a Node.js application for managing a network of elevators.
 It provides API endpoints for calling elevators to specific floors, checking elevator availability, and tracking elevator status.
-This version i using MySQL as database to store the data.
+This version uses MySQL to store data

 ### **2. Installation and Setup**